 Our school believes that preventing inappropriate behaviour is more effective and beneficial to pupils than managing situations when they occur.
-The aim is to create a safe, positive, and productive learning environment, based on the principles of consistency, fairness and engagement.
-In order to provide this, the school manages behaviour through positivity.
+In order to ensure this, the school manages behaviour through positivity.
 To do this, adults and pupils:

-- work to ensure positive, professional and mutually respectful relationships are developed between staff, parents/carers and each pupil; - praise appropriate behaviour; - use restorative practices as a proactive measure to de-escalate situations and to explore, restore and repair relationships; (Appendix 2) - reconcile and forgive these are modelled and promoted by staff.
+- work to ensure positive, professional and mutually respectful relationships are developed between staff, parents/carers and each pupil; - praise appropriate behaviour; - use restorative practices as a proactive measure to de-escalate situations and to explore, restore and repair relationships; (Appendix 3) - reconcile and forgive these are modelled and promoted by staff.

-We understand that occasionally children will behave inappropriately for whatever reason.
-When children display this behaviour, there are several layers of interventions in place to encourage them to manage their behaviour in a positive way.
+We understand that occasionally pupils will behave inappropriately for whatever reason.
+When pupils display this behaviour, there are several layers of interventions in place to encourage them to manage their behaviour in a positive way.
 As practitioners, we will always remember that 'all behaviour is communication' and will think carefully about what it is that the child is trying to communicate.
 We realise that this can be different for every child, who has their own needs, and so may look different in each individual case.
-(Appendix 3)
+(Appendix 4)

-As much as all classrooms embody a nurturing ethos, some children may need extra support through nurture provision.
+As much as all classrooms embody a nurturing ethos, some pupils may need extra support through nurture provision.
 This may be on an ad-hoc basis in that there has been an unforeseen circumstance that has affected a child's wellbeing.
-Other children, who may need more specialised support, will be identified and assessed using a Boxall profile in order to support gaps in their development.
+Other pupils, who may need more specialised support, will be identified in order to support gaps in their development.
 They will have a short-term set timetable to spend time in nurture provision before being integrated back fully into class.

-Children can be identified by class teachers as needing extra emotional support and a cause for concern form will be completed for that child.
+Pupils can be identified by class teachers as needing extra emotional support and a cause for concern form will be completed for that child.
 This may result in a child receiving extra support from ELSA, Mental Health First Aid or Lego Therapy.
+This will take place in our nurture room which is designed with a welcoming feel to be a bridge between school and home: a warm, friendly environment where pupils feel emotionally safe and secure and therefore develop their individual needs further.

-Children who need extra support may have a support plan.
-These plans will be written and reviewed by the class teacher
+Pupils who need extra support may have a support plan.
+These plans will be written and reviewed by the class teacher.

 A child is NEVER defined as 'naughty'.
-It should be explained that they have made the wrong choice.
-Children should know that they are allowed to make mistakes and can learn from them.
+It should be explained that they have made an unwise choice.
+Pupils should know that they are allowed to make mistakes and can learn from them.
 Once a situation is dealt with, it is finished and this needs to be clear to the child.